signalsciences/dogdirect/README.md

 In particular, much of this code is based on [statsd.go](https://github.com/DataDog/datadog-go/blob/master/statsd/statsd.go).
 I have mixed feelings about the "watcher" being glued into the main object but seems to work for now.

 Interestingly, the buffered implimentation doesn't consolidate anything.
 If you do 100 increments of a single stat, it will send 100 statsd messages.

+## datadog-agent

+The golang [datadog agent](https://github.com/DataDog/datadog-agent) has some nuggest, especially the [metrics](https://github.com/DataDog/datadog-agent/tree/master/pkg/metrics).
+Unfortunately the metrics package can't be used standalone as it glues in a bunch of extraneous stuff specific to DataDog (logging, configuration).
+That's too bad.

 ## strip/veneue